Introduction

 • You can authenticate successfully for the API families you use

-• Payments: you can call create payment and tracking using X-Api-Key
+• Payments: you can create and track payments using X-Api-Key

-• OAuth APIs: you can obtain and refresh access tokens
+• OAuth-based APIs, if applicable: you can obtain and refresh access tokens

 • Payments